joaosds/joaosds.github.io/about.md

 <p style="text-align:justify"> For educational purposes, after working with a diverse public for five years I discovered that I really enjoy teaching and developing innovative solutions for teaching physics in a more interesting way.
 There's nothing better than kindly helping others through education.
 Apart from Academia and in a methodological sense, software development and data analysis in a broader scope are 'my cup of tea'.   </p>

-<p style="text-align:justify"> In my spare time, I find comfort in reading, cooking, playing classical and soundtrack pieces on the acoustic guitar, and gazing Nature.
+<p style="text-align:justify"> In my spare time, I find comfort in <a href="https://www.goodreads.com/user/show/117614351-jo-o-augusto-sobral-da-silva">reading</a>, cooking, playing classical and soundtrack pieces on the acoustic guitar, and gazing Nature.
 <br> <br>

 <a href="http://lattes.cnpq.br/6559029217359209"> Online CV (Lattes) (Portuguese only)</a> <br>